 Technical Integration:

 Readability directly impacts evaluation scores.
-Procurement teams spend an average of 18 minutes on initial proposal review before deciding whether to advance to detailed evaluation, according to eye-tracking studies from APMP research.
+Procurement teams spend limited time on initial proposal review before deciding whether to advance to detailed evaluation.

 Readability Optimization: